No matter your current level of Korean, you always need to learn new words and phrases. After all, vocabulary forms the cornerstone of any language.

 3. Memrise — A flexible Korean Language flashcard

 If you’re thinking of learning Korean using a flashcard app, you’ve probably heard of Memrise.
-Its user-friendly interface allows users to access science-based learning tools and top functions.
+Its user-friendly interface enables access to science-based learning tools and key functions.

 No grammar lessons exist.
 But countless courses have thousands of words, phrases, audio, and video clips.
-These allow you to dive deep into various aspects of the language.
+These allow you to examine various aspects of the language in depth.

-Memrise also lets you track your study time and accuracy in answering questions.
+Memrise also allows you to track your study time and question-answering accuracy.
 It adopts a spaced repetition system (SRS) to help you practice and keep what you’ve learned.

 Available Platforms: Android | iOS | Web